 Each year thereafter, in an annual celebration commanded by God, the story of the Exodus was re-lived in every Jewish family circle.
 The ceremony included a special meal in which the ritual symbols of bitter herb and matzo (unleavened bread) were eaten in remembrance of the Jews' divine redemption.

-That festival of freedom is prototype for our celebration of the Lord's Supper.
+That festival of freedom is the prototype for our celebration of the Lord's Supper.
 As Paul reminds us, the events of the Passover night are the Old Testament foreshadowing of the salvation bought for us with Christ's blood.

-What does all this say to me about my youthful problem about unworthiness?
+What does all this say to me about my youthful problem regarding unworthiness?
 To begin with, if I'm thinking in terms of meritorious righteousness, then I'm approaching the Communion service like it's some kind of Independence Day freedom festival where I have delivered myself from sin.

 My self-examination prior to participating is not to judge my own worthiness, but rather to make certain that I am approaching the Lord's Table in remembrance of his delivering work on Calvary.

 If I see in the Communion service the opportunity to re-live my own personal deliverance from the tyranny of sin, then my partaking is not in any sense unworthy.
 In fact, it is only when I see the Lord's Supper as an anniversary celebration of my own personal Exodus from slavery to freedom, that it is truly a worthy celebration.